-The town is extremely popular for hosting the Pushkar Fair that takes place in November, a fair that has grown in popularity the world over and is a time for celebration for the locals and nearby villages.
+The town is extremely popular for hosting the Pushkar Fair that takes place in November, a fair that has grown in fame the world over and is a time for celebration for the locals and nearby villages.
 More than 200,000 people visit the Pushkar Camel Fair during the week full of festivities.

-History and Culture of Pushkar
+History And Culture Of Pushkar

 When Goddess Savitri arrived, she saw Gayatri sitting in her rightful place, in a fit of rage she cursed Lord Brahma that he would not be worshipped anywhere else except for Pushkar.
 This is why the most prominent Brahma temple and one of the only few Brahma temples in the country can be found in Pushkar.

 Pushkar, primarily due to its religious relevance, has an interesting history.
 The Pushkar Lake which has been flocked by religious pilgrims since time immemorial, saw a dip in visitors during the Mughal rule due to a heavy tax on pilgrims and a ban on religious celebrations and processions.

 The Mughal emperor Akbar rebuilt a lot of the temples and brought the town and the lake back to its former glory.
 He is also known to have commissioned the revival of the Ajmer Dargah dedicated to the Saint Moinuddin Chishti.
 Most temples in Pushkar have been rebuilt in the late 18th century after they were destroyed and desecrated again by Aurangzeb, one of the last Mughal emperors.

 What most people may not know about Pushkar is that the city is also an important site in Sikhism.
 Guru Gobind Singh, the tenth Sikh guru, lived in Pushkar after he was forced out of Anandpur by the Mughals.
 Guru Gobind Singh is said to have read the Guru Granth Sahib and given a Hukumnama (a historical order for Sikhs) on the ghats of the Pushkar Lake.